akashsonowal/akashsonowal/readme.md

 I am currently working as a Lead Data Scientist at Mphasis Limited.
 I completed my Masters in Industrial and Management Engineering from IIT Kanpur, India.

-I am interested in problem solving and exploring new challenging areas.
-I am passionate about coding :technologist:, story telling.
-I am currently working with problems in data science, machine learning and finance.
-I always love to collaborate and work with people who share the same passion of building technology and business for good.

 Say Hi :wave:, at [LinkedIn](https://www.linkedin.com/in/akashsonowal/).